ketch-com/ketch-android/README.md

     }
 ```

-# Developer's Documentations

-SDK includes Ketch, KetchSdk, KetchSharedPreferences, KetchWebView, KetchDialogFragment classes
-Ketch - Is the where the SDK functionality resides.
-KetchSdk - Class used to initialize the Ketch SDK
-KetchSharedPreferences - SharedPreferences class is used for saving the TCF/USPrivacy/GPP strings

-## Adding KetchSDK in your project

-## Ketch methods:
-1. load() - loads web content and displays a dialog if necessary
-2. getSavedString(key: String) - returns a saved TCF/USPrivacy/Gpp strings and other protocol parameters by key
-3. getTCFTCString() - returns a saved TCF string
-4. getUSPrivacyString() - returns a saved USPrivacy string
-5. getGPPHDRGppString() - returns a saved GPP string
-6. forceShowConsent() - loads web content and forces Consent Dialog (Banner or Modal)
-7. showPreferences() - loads web content and displays Preferences Dialog
-8. showPreferencesTab(tabs: List<PreferencesTab>, tab: PreferencesTab) - displays the preferences tab, adding the fragment dialog to the given FragmentManager
-9. dismissDialog() - dismiss the dialog
-10. setIdentities(identities: Map<String, String>) - set identifies
-11. setLanguage(language: String) - set the language
-12. setJurisdiction(jurisdiction: String?) - set the jurisdiction
-13. setRegion(region: String?) - set Region
+## Developer's Documentations
+### com.ketch.android.Ketch
+**Ketch** - Main class where the SDK functionality resides.
+#### Ketch Methods:
+   _load()_
+        - loads web content and displays a dialog if necessary

+   _getSavedString(key: String)_
+        - returns a saved TCF/USPrivacy/Gpp strings and other protocol parameters by key

+   _getTCFTCString()_
+        - returns a saved TCF string

+   _getUSPrivacyString()_
+        - returns a saved USPrivacy string

+   _getGPPHDRGppString()_
+        - returns a saved GPP string

+   _showConsent()_
+        - loads web content and forces Consent Dialog (Banner or Modal)

+   _showPreferences()_
+        - loads web content and displays Preferences Dialog

+   _showPreferencesTab(tabs: List<PreferencesTab>, tab: PreferencesTab)_
+        - displays the preferences tab, adding the fragment dialog to the given FragmentManager

+   _dismissDialog()
+        - dismiss the dialog

+   _setIdentities(identities: Map<String, String>)_
+        - set identifies

+   _setLanguage(language: String)_
+        - set the language.
+Default value is EN

+   _setJurisdiction(jurisdiction: String?)_
+        - set the jurisdiction

+   _setRegion(region: String?)_
+        - set the region

+### com.ketch.android.KetchSdk
+**KetchSdk** - Class used to initialize the Ketch SDK
+#### KetchSdk Methods:
+_create(
+    context: Context,
+    fragmentManager: FragmentManager,
+    organization: String,
+    property: String,
+    environment: String? = null,
+    listener: Ketch.Listener,
+    ketchUrl: String? = null,
+    logLevel: Ketch.LogLevel
+)_
+      - Creates the Ketch Builder.
+         Parameters:
+            context - an Activity Context to access application assets
+            fragmentManager - The FragmentManager this KetchDialogFragment will be added to.
+            organization - your organization code
+            property - the property name
+            environment - the environment name.
+            listener - Ketch.Listener
+            ketchUrl - Overrides url
+            logLevel - the log level, can be TRACE, DEBUG, INFO, WARN, ERROR

+### com.ketch.android.Ketch.Listener
+**Ketch.Listener** - Interface used to list events from the sdk.
+#### Listener Methods:
+  _onLoad()_
+        - Called when the page is loaded by the sdk

+  _onShow()_
+        - Called when a dialog is displayed

+  _onDismiss()_
+        - Called when a dialog is dismissed

+  _onEnvironmentUpdated(environment: String?)_
+        - Called when the environment is updated.

+  _onRegionInfoUpdated(regionInfo: String?)_
+        - Called when the region is updated.

+  _onJurisdictionUpdated(jurisdiction: String?)_
+        - Called when the jurisdiction is updated.

+  _onIdentitiesUpdated(identities: String?)_
+        - Called when the identities is updated.

+  _onConsentUpdated(consent: Consent)_
+        - Called when the consent is updated.

+  _onError(errMsg: String?)_
+        - Called on error.

+  _onUSPrivacyUpdated(values: Map<String, Any?>)_
+        - Called when USPrivacy is updated.

+  _onTCFUpdated(values: Map<String, Any?>)_
+        - Called when TCF is updated.

+  _onGPPUpdated(values: Map<String, Any?>)_
+        - Called when GPP is updated.

 ## [the Sample app](https://github.com/ketch-sdk/ketch-samples)